CHI PIX Card Deck

 What: A 1- or 2-player card game specifically designed for my deck.

 How: A digital game manual, featuring animated motion graphics to demonstrate how to play.
-Below is a short, rough excerpt of the video, which is still in development (and uses outdated art and colors).
+Below is a short, rough excerpt of the video, which is still in development (and uses an outdated color palette).

 The game (which is still unnamed) involves lining up "combos" of cards with similarities (number or suit) to inflict damage to an enemy card.
 It's a fun challenge, with some fun layers of strategy and luck.